 State as the API: LangGraph After Three Rewrites

-The state schema is the most consequential design decision in LangGraph.
-Three iterations on how to model it — and why channels with reducers is the right primitive.
+The state schema is the most consequential decision in LangGraph.
+Three iterations on modeling it, and why channels with reducers are the right primitive.

 Why this matters